craigsdennis/taste/README.md

 ```

 ## TODO
+- [ ] Support globs
+- [ ] Add ignoring
-- [ ] - Support multiple languages by pluggable Tasters for querying AST.
+- [ ] Support multiple languages by pluggable Tasters for querying AST.
-- [ ] - Allow profiles to specify taster, but fallback to the default.
+- [ ] Allow profiles to specify taster, but fallback to the default.

 ## Contributing
 Not quite yet...but if you are interested, give me a ping.